About Bovine TB

 5.2 Research has shown that M. bovis can survive in manure for up to six months.
 With this in mind, it is recommended to store manure for at least six months, before spreading on pasture so that few, if any, M. bovis bacteria will be present at the time of spreading.
 Manure should be stored in a secure structure that is inaccessible to domestic and wild animals.

-> Click here for more information about survival of M. bovis in the environment
+Find out more about survival of M. bovis in the environment

 Only spread manure on arable land or pasture that is not going to be grazed by cattle for at least two months